nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

 This API returns the `new.target` of the constructor call.
-If the current callback is not a constructor call, the result is `nullptr`.
+If the current callback is not a constructor call, the result is `NULL`.

 ### *napi_new_instance*
 <!-- YAML